estuaryoss/estuary-agent-java/README.md

 The same settings can be set through application properties: **app.user** & **app.password**.
 The env vars precedence is higher than the one set through the application properties.

+[!!!]() USe these env variables or swap application.properties file if you use it as dependency, otherwise you will open a major security hole.
+The attacker will have access to your system. [!!!]()

 ### Method 2 - Token auth - No spring-security

 - HTTP_AUTH_TOKEN -> This env var sets the auth token for the service.
 Will be matched with the header 'Token'